 Hutton said the long lifespan and potential savings from the solar array convinced council to give it the green light.

-Ivanchikov said the array should save the town about $47,000 a year, pay for itself in a year, and prevent about 480 tonnes of greenhouse gas emissions a year – enough to offset the energy use of 55.4 American homes, the U.S. EPA reports.
+Ivanchikov said the array should save the town about $47,000 a year, become net-positive in terms of revenue (i.e. create more savings than the cost of its annual loan payment) in a year, and prevent about 480 tonnes of greenhouse gas emissions a year – enough to offset the energy use of 55.4 American homes, the U.S. EPA reports.

 Ivanchikov said the solar array is fully automated and requires little maintenance beyond grass-cutting, which could be done with a herd of sheep.
 (Bon Accord town manager Joyce Pierce said in an email that the town plans to hire sheep for that purpose next year.)
 The panels are mounted at an angle, which would prevent snow build-up and hail damage, came with a 30-year warrantee, and could be recycled.